 Most manufacturing facilities have compressed air, steam, chilled water, and other processes that require the use of piping.

 All of these forms of energy and processes require instrumentation to control them which is usually in the form of valves and gauges, along with pumps and accumulators.

-A P&ID diagram will have all of these for a maintenance person, operator, engineer, or other employees to read and perform their job.
+A P&ID diagram and the P&ID symbols legend will have all of these for a maintenance person, operator, engineer, or other employees to read and perform their job.
 At first glance, a P&ID diagram may look pretty intimidating.
 There can be several processes on one P&ID.